-One of the finest heritage hotels in Jaipur, Raj Mahal Palace in Jaipur is set in the backdrop of 15 acres of vibrant green lawns.
+One of the finest heritage hotels in Jaipur, Sujan Raj Mahal Palace in Jaipur is set in the backdrop of 15 acres of vibrant green lawns.
 Situated 170 km from Jaipur on the Jaipur-Kota highway, this property is an oasis of luxury, combining world-class comforts, old-world charm, and flawless Rajputana hospitality.
-One of the oldest and most-valued palaces of Jaipur, Rajmahal belongs to the Maharaja of Jaipur.
+One of the oldest and most-valued palaces of Jaipur, Sujan Rajmahal belongs to the Maharaja of Jaipur.
 A few years back it was refurbished and since then it has been one of the most popular luxury heritage hotels of Jaipur, offering a memorable stay to discerning travelers.
 Located in the heart of the city, this heritage property has plush rooms, suites and apartments.
 The various dining venues serve the best of food and beverages.

-Commissioned by H.H Sawai Jai Singh II as a garden resort and a private palace for Chandra Kanwar Ranawat, his beloved wife, who was the daughter of the Maharana of Mewar, Raj Mahal Palace was a history of more than 250 years.
+Commissioned by H.H Sawai Jai Singh II as a garden resort and a private palace for Chandra Kanwar Ranawat, his beloved wife, who was the daughter of the Maharana of Mewar, Sujan Raj Mahal Palace was a history of more than 250 years.
 Later in the years 1821, it became the official residence of the British Resident Political Officer of Rajputana.
 After this, the celebrated Maharaja Sawai Man Singh II of Jaipur made Rajmahal his private residence in 1958.

 During the course of its history, the palace has played host several dignitaries and VIPs such as Queen Elizabeth II and HRH, The Duke of Edinburgh, Jackie Kannedy, the Shah of Iran, Lord and Lady Mountbatten, Prince of Wales and Princess Diana, and more.

 Celebrated interior designer Adil Ahmad restored the palace in an amazing and unimaginable day, keeping intact the vintage charm and adding wonderful modern feel.
 The marble staircase, the massive chandeliers, are some of the original priced possessions here.